256.476 Consumer support program.

 (3) it must enable the person or the person's family to delay or prevent out-of-home placement of the person; and

-(4) it must be consistent with the needs identified in the service plan, when applicable.
+(4) it must be consistent with the needs identified in the service agreement, when applicable.

 (c) Items and services purchased with support grants must be those for which there are no other public or private funds available to the person or the person's family.
 Fees assessed to the person or the person's family for health and human services are not reimbursable through the grant.